 The Woodbury County Sheriff's Office was the first law enforcement agency in Iowa to utilize Axon Body cameras for our staff.
 Body cameras give a true depiction of what law enforcement is faced with on a daily basis, both in the jail and on the street.
 This also allows us to be transparent in all we do.
 In January 2023 we will be upgrading to the latest versions of the Axon Body cameras.

 We took control of Courthouse Security in 2014 and placed all security personnel in Sheriff's Office uniforms and put them in our quarterly in-service training rotation that the rest of the Sheriff's Office staff receives.
 That change provided better security for the courts, county employees and the citizens that use the building for business reasons.

-We continue to play an active role in our communities by volunteering for causes.
+We also continue to play an active role in our communities by volunteering for many causes.
 We have volunteered at Convoy of Hope, Salvation Army Food Basket and Toy Drive, along with numerous other agencies and events.
 We feel that giving back not only reflects positively on the Sheriff's Office, but it shows a genuine spirit of caring!